Hỏa Lò Prison: Demolition, conversion and museum

-Most of the prison was demolished in the mid-1990s and the site now contains two high-rise buildings, one of them the 25-story Somerset Grand Hanoi serviced apartment building.
+Demolition began in 1993 and most of the prison was demolished by 1994.
+The site now contains a complex of two high-rise buildings called Hanoi Towers or Hanoi Center Tower, consists of a 27-story Somerset Grand Hanoi serviced apartment building and a 14-story office building.
 Other parts have been converted into a commercial complex retaining the original French colonial walls.

 Only part of the prison exists today as a museum.
 The displays mainly show the prison during the French colonial period, including the guillotine room, still with original equipment, and the quarters for male and female Vietnamese political prisoners.
+The Vietnam War section occupies one room and has been criticized by U.S. veterans for downplaying POW experiences.

+Building materials from several complete cells were saved, including original bricks, cement ceilings, concrete "beds" with ankle shackles, and an original cell door and transom window.
+After being in storage in Vietnam for six years and nearly another ten in Canada, the cells were reconstructed using the original materials and turned into a permanent exhibit that opened in 2023 at the American Heritage Museum in Stow, Massachusetts.